Boeing 737 MAX: Production

+In July 2026, Boeing started assembling 737 MAXs at a new production line at the existing widebody factory in Everett, Washington.
+This fourth production line is planned to increase total monthly output to 52 planes when it reaches full capacity.
+The line, formerly used for much larger 787s, has more space than Renton and can produce the largest 737 MAX 10 variant without restrictions, unlike the more space-limited Renton lines, where 737 MAX 10s must be interspersed with smaller 737 MAX 8s to fit on the line.

 Flight testing and certification

 The 737 MAX gained its airworthiness approval based on the 737 legacy series (first approved on December 15, 1967), as a Supplemental type certificate (STC), in lieu of a new design approval.
 The MAX's first flight took place on January 29, 2016, at Renton Municipal Airport, nearly 49 years after the maiden flight of the original 737-100, on April 9, 1967.
 The first MAX 8, 1A001, was used for aerodynamic trials: flutter testing, stability and control, and takeoff performance-data verification, before it was modified for an operator and delivered.
 1A002 was used for performance and engine testing: climb and landing performance, crosswind, noise, cold weather, high altitude, fuel burn and water-ingestion.
 Aircraft systems including autoland were tested with 1A003.
 1A004, with an airliner layout, flew function-and-reliability certification for 300 hours with a light flight-test instrumentation.

 The 737 MAX 8 gained FAA certification on March 8, 2017, and in the same month was approved by the European Union Aviation Safety Agency (EASA) on March 27, 2017.
 After completing 2,000 test flight hours and 180-minute ETOPS testing requiring 3,000 simulated flight cycles in April 2017, CFM International notified Boeing of a possible manufacturing quality issue with low pressure turbine (LPT) discs in LEAP-1B engines.
 Boeing suspended 737 MAX flights on May 4, and resumed flights on May 12.

 During the certification process, the FAA delegated many evaluations to Boeing, allowing the manufacturer to review its own product.
 It was widely reported that Boeing pushed to expedite approval of the 737 MAX to compete with the Airbus A320neo, which hit the market nine months ahead of Boeing's model.